 Enhanced cardiovascular health gives you more energy through your pregnancy.

-Improved muscular balance may relieve backaches and general joint and muscle soreness which occur from a change in your posture and centre of gravity.
+Improved muscular balance can relieve backaches and general joint and muscle soreness that occur from a change in your posture and centre of gravity.

 Reduced leg cramps, swelling and water retention and easing of gastrointestinal discomfort.

 Strengthens the abdominal muscles reducing the level of diastis rectus (where your abdominals move apart to make room for the baby).

 Reduces maternal weight gain and fat accumulation.
 (It’s desirable to gain weight through your pregnancy in order to support the baby’s growth.
 This can be anything from 11-15kg, but studies show those who exercise gain on average 3.6kg less than those who had a sedentary pregnancy.)